 Our nerves are vital for all parts of the body to communicate with the brain.
 These nerves are protected by a fatty substance called myelin.

 MS is characterized in part by the immune system’s attack on myelin.
 As the myelin degrades, the nerves are vulnerable to damage.
 Scarring, or lesions, can appear on the brain, spinal cord, and optic nerve.
 Over time, communication between the brain and the body breaks down.

 A 2009 study in the Journal of Managed Care Medicine estimated that for every MS attack that causes symptoms, 10 attacks happen below a person’s level of awareness.

-The medications that treat RRMS are disease-modifying therapies (DMTs) that reduce the severity and frequency of attacks.
-They do this by acting on the body’s immune system, which attacks the myelin during an MS relapse.
+Disease-modifying therapies (DMTs) can reduce the severity and frequency of attacks.
+They do this by acting on the body’s immune system.
 In turn, these medications reduce the amount of neurological damage from MS.

 Although potentially effective, DMTs come with side effects and risks.
 These can range from relatively mild flu-like symptoms and irritation at the injection site to a greater risk of cancer.
 It’s important to discuss these risks with your doctor to fully understand and weigh your options.

 Left untreated, MS causes substantial disability in 80 to 90 percent of people after 20 to 25 years of the disease.

 Since diagnosis typically occurs between the ages of 20 and 50, many people have a lot of time left.
 It’s important to consider if making the most of that time means treating the disease and stopping its activity as early as possible.